nephio-project/docs/content/en/docs/guides/user-guides/exercise-1-free5gc.md

 ![New revision](/static/images/user-guides/UPF-Capacity-12.png)

 After a few minutes, the revision for the UPF deployment will change, and the changes will be reflected in the `edge-02` cluster.

+**NOTE**: You will observe that the UPF NFDeployment on the workload clusters is updated and synced with Gitea.
+The UPF pod will not reflect the new information.
+This is because the Nephio free5gc operator is not updating the pod with new configuration.